GoogleChrome/web.dev/src/site/content/en/blog/color-scheme/index.md

 alt: Pigeons on a wall with a sharp black and white contrast in the background.
 description: |
-  The color-scheme CSS property and the corresponding meta tag allow developers to opt in their sites to theme-specific defaults of the user-agent stylesheet, for example for form controls, scroll bars, as well as CSS system colors.
+  The color-scheme CSS property and the corresponding meta tag allow developers to opt in their pages to theme-specific defaults of the user-agent stylesheet, for example for form controls, scroll bars, as well as CSS system colors.
   At the same time, this feature prevents browsers from applying any transformations on their own.
 tags: